Research advancing the common good

 Deane has a Ph.D. in cultural and educational policy studies from Loyola University Chicago.
 As a philosopher of education, her approach to teaching queries relations of becoming that sustain and enrich democratic life.
 Her scholarly work investigates gun violence, theories of agency, and the implications of gendered social norms for democratic educational practices.
 She comes to Notre Dame from Boston College, where she was director of the Formative Leadership Education Project.

-“I’m thrilled to take up this role at the Center for Social Concerns and to continue catalyzing character education.
+“I’m thrilled to take up this role at the Institute for Social Concerns and to continue catalyzing character education.
 The Virtues & Vocations forum creates a vital space to participate in the practice of aligning the content of our ethical commitments with the form of our educational institutions,” Deane said.
 “I’m looking forward to working with colleagues at Notre Dame and beyond who share my passion for integrating meaning and purpose into the academy.”

 Monalisa returns to Notre Dame to the center this fall as a practitioner in residence in collaboration with the Notre Dame Initiative on Race and Resilience.
 She is an international lawyer with expertise in business and human rights, strategic litigation, negotiation, and advocacy in Asia, Europe, and the United Kingdom.
 She earned her LL.B. from National Law University in Delhi, India, and her LL.M. in International Human Rights Law from Notre Dame.